EMDR: What Is It?

-Eye Movement Desensitization and Reprocessing, EMDR for short, is a trauma therapy.
-I occasionally use this as a couple intervention, when infidelity, or some other kind of trauma is part of your story.
+EMDR, which is Eye Movement Desensitization and Reprocessing abbreviated, is a trauma therapy.
+Couples In Step therapists occasionally use this as a couple intervention, when infidelity, or some other kind of trauma is part of your story.

 Recall a distressing event in your life.
 Can you still feel the anxiety, the fear and confusion in an intense way?
 Have past events impacted your self-esteem and your relationships?
 If your answer is “yes,” then your brain has stored that emotional input as unprocessed “frozen” fragments instead of as integrated and resolved memories.